andrakis/Elispidae/README.md

 Status
 ------

-**Version: 0.85**
+**Version: 0.86**

 **Language compatibility level:** Lisp-ish, with macros.

     Mainly Lisp-like syntax, mixed with Lithp (Variables are introduced, `#` is synonym for `lambda`).

     Microthreading, message passing, and scheduling is working.

-	Tail-call optimization is presently not working.
+    Tail-call optimization has once again been dropped.
+Frame optimizations are the future development target.

 Building
 ========